andrewbanchich/shreddit/README.md

 ## Dry run

 You can use `--dry-run` or `SHREDDIT_DRY_RUN=true` to see what it would do without it actually doing anything.

+## Delete ALL your data using GDPR export

+1. Request an archive of all your data by [following these steps](https://reddit.zendesk.com/hc/en-us/articles/360043048352-How-do-I-request-a-copy-of-my-Reddit-data-and-information-).
+2. Download the archive and extract it.
+3. Run `shreddit` with the `--gdpr-export-dir` flag set to the path of the directory it was extracted to.

 ## Other features